techill/nyc-collisions/README.md

 # nyc-collisions
-A data visualization project about NYPD Motor Vehicle Collisions using R.
+A data visualization group project about NYPD Motor Vehicle Collisions using R.